 There are moments in our lives – if we’re paying attention – when just for a moment, something very special happens.
 There’s no happy dancing about or shouting out, it’s just a peaceful quiet epiphany if you will.
 While I stood on top of a mountain in Arches, it turns out I was paying attention and had myself quite the moment, which you can read about here.

 Besides being amazing, awe-inspiring, spectacular – and all of those other words – there is something beyond words when you stand in the overwhelming silence of a place such as Arches or Monument Valley.
 It’s something bigger than you and you find yourself grateful just to be in the moment.

 Pin a Spot

-So as you plot your road trip course for 2017, definitely pin a spot on your map for Arches because there isn’t a better time than right now to pay attention to our national treasures; our national parks.
+So as you plot your road trip course for 2017 and for years to come, definitely pin a spot on your map for Arches because there isn’t a better time than right now to pay attention to our national treasures; our national parks.
 And, I hope you find your mountain top and I hope you stop to embrace the moment.